XRPLF/xrpl.js/packages/isomorphic/README.md

 ### Hashes

-All hash functions (similar to `@noble/hashes`):
+All hash functions operate similarly to `@noble/hashes` and have the following properties:

-- can be called directly, with Uint8Array.
-- return Uint8Array
-- can receive string, which is automatically converted to Uint8Array via utf8 encoding (not hex)
+- They can be called directly by providing a Uint8Array or string which will be converted into a UInt8Array via UTF-8 encoding (not hex).
+- They all return a UInt8Array.

 ```
 function hash(message: Uint8Array | string): Uint8Array;